IQ2i/aergie/README.md

 # Installation

-Run the following installer to download the Aergie binary :
+Run the following installer to download the Aergie binary:

 ```bash
 curl -sS https://github.com/IQ2i/aergie/blob/master/script/install | bash
 ```

+If you can, run the above command in sudo.
+This will allow the installer to put the script in a better directory and to install the autocompletion.

 # How to use Aergie